Learning Portuguese in the USA is probably easier than you think, and probably no more so than in Miami.

 Also check out student organizations at the University of Florida and Florida State University.

-With a multitude of means, traditional as well as digital, you can learn Portuguese according to your individualized needs: group lessons, telephone lessons, individual lessons, immersion, e-learning, Brazilian Portuguese courses are all available to you, beach side!
+With a multitude of means, traditional as well as digital, you can learn Portuguese according to your individualized needs: group lessons, telephone lessons, individual lessons, immersion, e-learning, Brazilian Portuguese courses etc. All of these options are available to you, beach side!